georchestra/georchestra.github.io/_posts/2014-04-13-geocom-2014-in-france.md

 <!--more-->

 <p>Please help us create the best geOrchestra event : pick the talks you'd like
 to attend !
-You can make your say here: <a href="http://framadate.org/ge61u7wm8hz3yk7w" hreflang="en">http://framadate.org/ge61u7wm8hz3yk7w</a></p>
+You can make your say here: http://framadate.org/ge61u7wm8hz3yk7w</p>
 <p>The 8 talks which will receive the more votes will be chosen, so that we can
 release the program before the end of the month.</p>
 <p>Want to submit your own talk ?
 It's not too late, please contact us : psc at